apify/apify-docs/sources/platform/schedules.md

 To create a new [schedule](/api/v2#/reference/schedules) using the Apify API, send a `POST` request to the [create schedule](/api/v2#/reference/schedules/schedules-collection/create-schedule) endpoint.

-You can find your [secret API token](./integrations/index.mdx) in [Integrations](https://console.apify.com/account?tab=integrations) tab of your Apify account settings.
+You can find your [secret API token](./integrations/index.mdx) under the [Integrations](https://console.apify.com/account?tab=integrations) tab of your Apify account settings.

 :::caution API authentication recommendations
 When providing your API authentication token, we recommend using the request's `Authorization` header, rather than the URL ([more info](/api/v2#/introduction/authentication)).